Its-Alex/tilt-playground/README.md

 ## Hack it

-All steps done by [tilt](https://github.com/tilt-dev/tilt) can be done manually, first launch the kind cluster:
+All steps done by [kind](https://kind.sigs.k8s.io/) and [tilt](https://github.com/tilt-dev/tilt) can be done manually, first launch the kind cluster:

 ```bash
 $ ./scripts/kind-up.sh